A Warning to the Curious: Aldeburgh

+The White Lion hotel in Aldeburgh, the inspiration for "The Bear", the hotel where the protagonists stay.

 The Suffolk setting of Seaburgh for "A Warning to the Curious" is a thinly veiled disguise for the seaside town of Aldeburgh, the home of M. R. James's maternal grandmother, whom he visited frequently until her death in 1870.
 The town suffers from the coastal erosion common to the east coast, but the majority of buildings mentioned in the story survive to this day; the Martello tower still stands and has been converted into a holiday residence by The Landmark Trust.
-The Bear/White Lion hotel is a luxury hotel still, St Peter and St Paul's Church, Aldeburgh and the accompanying path through the graveyard similarly are relatively untouched.
+The hotel where the characters stay, "The Bear", is a "thinly disguised" facsimile of the White Lion hotel in Aldeburgh.
+The White Lion hotel is a luxury hotel still, St Peter and St Paul's Church, Aldeburgh and the accompanying path through the graveyard similarly are relatively untouched.
 A few miles outside Aldeburgh is the small village of Friston, which is home to a church dating back to the medieval period and is likely the basis for Froston in the story, though it lacks the Three Crown motif.